bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

      fruits.name as foods from fruits right join letters on mid(fruits.name,1,1) = letters.letter order by letter asc

 Now you know how to use **LEFT** and **RIGHT JOINS**.
-I will not ask you any questions over them, as I find them to be pretty stupid commands.
-Since you are going to be using embedded SQL anyways, I see no point in adding them to the list of things you need to know.
+I will not ask you any questions over them, as I find them a bit more advanced for a beginner's SQL guide.
+I see no point in making this more confusing than it actually is.
+Make sure that you have a good grasp of the basics first.

 ### The Final Questions